skycoin/skycoin/README.md

 * `make check`
 * `make integration-test-live` (see [live integration tests](#live-integration-tests)) both with an unencrypted and encrypted wallet, and once with `-networking-disabled`
 * `go run cmd/cli/cli.go checkdb` against a synced node
-* On all OSes, make sure that the client runs properly from the command line (`./run.sh`)
+* On all OSes, make sure that the client runs properly from the command line (`./run-client.sh` and `./run-daemon.sh`)
 * Build the releases and make sure that the Electron client runs properly on Windows, Linux and macOS.
     * Use a clean data directory with no wallets or database to sync from scratch and verify the wallet setup wizard.
     * Load a test wallet with nonzero balance from seed to confirm wallet loading works